GovindSuresh/govindsuresh.github.io/_posts/2020-11-24-spark-pandas-udfs.md

 	# The UDF MUST return a Pandas Series.
     new_col = pd.Series(np.where(col <= 70, 'Low','High')

 	return new_col

-# We can apply this function in a variety of ways.
+# The pandasUDF can be applied in the standard ways.
-# In this scenario df is a spark df with student grades

 df = df.withColumn('high_low', high_low(col('grades'))

 # +---+-------+---------+